22f1000870/22f1000870/README.md

 **Course:** Deep Learning and Generative AI - Project

-Received a best grade of **S** in a Deep Learning and Generative AI Programming Project in the BS in Data Science and Applications Program.
+Received a best grade of **S** in a Deep Learning and Generative AI Project in the BS in Data Science and Applications Program.

 ---